keshavpj1711/searchEng2.0/app/services/readme.md

 - Calculating Term Frequency (TF): How often each word appears in a single document.

 - Calculating Inverse Document Frequency (IDF): How rare or common each word is across all documents in your database.
+  - This is one of the complex part, discussion for handling of this is [here](#idf-dictionary)

 - Calculating TF-IDF Scores: Multiplying TF by IDF for each word in each document.